Switch to ADA Accessible Theme

 Get Help Today with Your Tallahassee Legal Needs

 Zelman Law is here to serve you.
 Our office is open daily from 8:00 a.m. to 5:00 p.m., with weekend or evening meetings available by appointment.
-Call 850-765-5948 to speak directly to Mr. Zelman, or contact us online to schedule a consultation with an experienced Tallahassee criminal defense attorney who works hard and gets results.
+Call 850-765-5948 to speak directly to Mr. Zelman, or contact us online to schedule a consultation with an experienced Tallahassee criminal defense lawyer who works hard and gets results.

 Share This Page: